yaravind/kafka-connect-jenkins/README.md

 ## Limitations

 - Saves only the most recent build (**lastBuild**) know after configured `jenkins.pollIntervalInMillis`. i.e. if a Job has been built multiple times within the poll intervals, it isn't accounted for.
-- Required JDK 8 to run the connector.
+- Requires JDK 8 to run the connector.
 Making JDK 7 compatible version isn't a big deal.
 Raise an issue if you need one.

 ## Contribute